sjelin/FluidJS/README.md

 ![Information Diagram](fluid_information_flow.png?raw=true)

-As you can see, models pass there information into some Root View, and that Root View then passes some information along to its children, which repeat the process recursively.
+As you can see, models pass their information into some Root View, and that Root View then passes some information along to its children, which repeat the process recursively.
 The Root View is attached directly to the DOM, where as the Child Views are just attached to their parent.